Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

 # Testing

+ ## Testing user stories

  ### Goals of a first time visitor :white_check_mark:

-  1. The visitor would want the purpose of the site to be clear and information should be easy to find.
+  1. **The visitor would want the purpose of the site to be clear and information should be easy to find.**

       • The tagline of the logo is "for creatives" indicatimg to the visitor that this site is intended for creatives.